-Recom Recommendation Timing #118.
+Recom mendation Recommendation Status Timing #118.
 Encourage and promote the shared use of schools (e.g., gymnasiums) and adjacent parks and public open space for active sports fields.
 New Ongoing #119.
 Collaborate with School Boards to develop standard terms to facilitate co-location and community access to City and school facilities and spaces.
 New Ongoing